Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

-This assumption is equivalent to the existence of a type II$_1$ von Neumann algebra isometric embedding of the Hilbert spaces having as orthonormal basis the left (respectively right) cosets, that transforms cosets concatenation into algebra multiplication and such that the $\ast$-operation moves left cosets into right cosets.
-By using this representation we construct a * algebra representation $[\Gamma\sigma\Gamma]\rightarrow \Psi_{[\Gamma\sigma\Gamma]}$, mapping a double coset $[\Gamma\sigma\Gamma]$ into a into a completely positive map $\Psi_{[\Gamma\sigma\Gamma]}$ on the von Neumann algebra associated with $G$.
-When $\Gamma$ is $\PSL_2(\Z)$, these completely positive maps are unitarely equivalent (up to a phase) to the classical Hecke operators on Mass wave forms.
+This assumption is equivalent to the existence of an isometric embedding of the Hilbert spaces having as orthonormal basis the left (respectively right) cosets in $G$, of the subgroup $\Gamma$, into the Hilbert space associated to the type II$_1$ von Neumann algebra $\L(G)$ associated to the discrete group $G$.
+We require that this embedding transforms cosets concatenation into algebra multiplication and and we require that the $\ast$-operation on $\L(G)$ moves the image (through the embedding) of a left coset $\Gamma \sigma$ into the corresponding image of the right coset $\sigma^{-1}\Gamma$, for all $\sigma$ in $G$.

+The above mentioned embedding is constructed out of the data given by the matrix coefficients of the representation $\pi$.

 More precisely, we let $\cC(G,\Gamma)$ be the linear space spanned by all sets of the form $[\sigma_1\Gamma\sigma_2]$, $\sigma_1, \sigma_2 \in G$, subject to the obvious relation that

 whenever $\sigma_\varepsilon^i, \theta_\varepsilon^j$, $\varepsilon = 1,2$ are elements in $G$, such that the sets $(\sigma_1^i\Gamma\sigma_2^i)_i$ and respectively $(\theta_1^j\Gamma \theta_2^j)_j$ are disjoint, and